contsili/visual-oddball/readme.md

 ### Prepare the PCs for the hands-on
 User app:
-- Download and install, psychopy the APEX driver and APEX User app.
+- Download and install, BESA, psychopy the APEX driver and APEX User app.
 - Connect the APEX device via USB cable.
 In Device Manager, verify that 'TMSi USB Devices' appears.
 - If not, reinstall the driver OR connect via dongle/bluetooth.

+Configure the triggers:
+- Open the usb TTL app, click on some triggers till the red lamp on the hardware turns off.
+Then close the usb TTL app and you are ready to start the experiment.

 Configure psychopy:
 - Set the correct COM port for APEX in the PsychoPy experiment settings (match the port shown in Device Manager).